Facts about the USS Arizona (BB-39)

 On December 13th, 1918, the Arizona assisted the convoy that escorted President Woodrow Wilson to the Paris Peace Conference.

-Ever since her hull was breached at the onset of the attack, the Arizona has been leaking the oil she had been loaded with in preparation of a projected trip to the US mainland later in December.
+One of the better-known facts about the USS Arizona is that ever since her hull was breached at the onset of the attack, the ship has been leaking the oil she had been loaded with in preparation of a projected trip to the US mainland later in December.
 These escaping droplets have been dubbed the “Black Tears of the Arizona,” as the fallen vessel continues to show sorrow for the loss of her crew.

 The Brothers of the Arizona